sematext/spm-agent-nodejs/README.md

           level: error

-The only required setting is the SPM Application Token, this could be set via config file ".spmagentrc" or environment variable:
+The only required setting is the Sematext App Token, this could be set via config file ".spmagentrc" or environment variable:

     export spmagent_tokens__monitoring=YOUR-NODEJS-MONITORING-TOKEN